 Coach and I started the day on the stream we normally go to when fishing for micros.
 It's a warmwater stream that holds a pretty good number of species.
 At the start of the day, Coach predicted that I'd be able to add four new species to my tally - although he wouldn't name which four.

 As is so often the case, shortly after we got there the words "you should have been here last week" were uttered.
 Instead of huge schools of banded killifish coach saw the last time he was there, we saw nothing.
 A bit further upstream, we saw micros - or rather micro wakes as they fled from our approach.
 Some micros are not at all concerned with your presence, and if you stand still for a while they'll mill around so close to you that a 4' tanago rod is too long to catch them.
 Others seem to be a spooky as trout.

 I started the day with a size 26 Minimal Dace, and had a couple bumps

 but no hook ups.
 The fly of the day turned out to be a bead head white

 Killer Bugger in either a size 20 or 26.
 The Killer Bugger is so much easier to tie in the small sizes than the Minimal Dace that I would suggest people who want to catch some micros for the contest tie it instead.
+(Besides, I have caught lots of micros on both black and white Killer Buggers, and have not caught even one micro with a small Minimal Dace.)
 The flies were tied with red Veevus 16/0 thread in place of red copper wire.
 The bead head provides a bit of weight and the thread is easier to manage than extra-small Ultra Wire.

-Even though the Banded Killifish were not there is droves, they were still around and after a frustratingly long time I finally got one to take the white Killer Bugger.
+Even though the Banded Killifish were not there in droves, they were still around and after a frustratingly long time I finally got one to take the white Killer Bugger.